frankthvandeven/VenturaSQL/README.md

 Each generated recordset has column properties that belong to the resultset of an SQL statement.
 Change the SQL statement, and the column properties change too.

-A recordset can retrieve and update a database via the built in Web API, data is packed in binary format.
-It can also connect to a database directly.
+A recordset can retrieve and update a database via the built in Web API.
+Data is transmitted in binary format.
+In desktop and server applications, a recordset can connect to a database directly.

 ![Image of recordset editor](https://raw.githubusercontent.com/frankthvandeven/VenturaSQL/master/README_IMG1.png)

 ## Blazor WebAssembly
 VenturaSQL is perfect for **Blazor WebAssembly**.
 The recordsets in the browser have built in change tracking and only modified data is transmitted back to the server via Web API calls.

 For the Blazor WebAssembly developer, it feels just like you connect to the database directly.

+[Here is a demo](https://blazordemo.com) of a Blazor WebAssembly app using VenturaSQL for data access.

 ## Web API
 A single Web API controller with a POST method needs to be added to the ASP.NET Core project.